 The Creative Cloud Files folder associated with your Adobe ID is renamed to (your old Adobe ID) Creative Cloud Files, and all your previously synced files are available in the now renamed folder.
 Your Enterprise ID is now associated with the Creative Cloud Files folder.

-The folder name will be in a different form if you're migrating to a managed services account or location.
-Each managed services account or location is associated with a Creative Cloud Files folder, named (managed service instance name) Creative Cloud Files
+The folder name is in a different form if you're migrating to a managed services account or location.
+Each managed services account or location is associated with a Creative Cloud Files folder, named (managed service instance name) Creative Cloud Files.

 Copy the contents from the Creative Cloud Files folder associated to your previous Adobe ID to the Creative Cloud Files folder associated to the new one.

-The Users folder can be found in the below location:
+The Users folder can be found in the following location.

 Mac: Mac HD/Users/<username>/